Skip to content

 Resilient paged pull (recipe)

-from yggdrasil.io.http_ import HTTPSession
+from yggdrasil.http_ import HTTPSession

 http = HTTPSession()